stcarrez/resource-embedder/examples/ada-help/README.md

 `-o src` option indicates the target directory where files are generated.

-The `--rule=package.xml` option indicates to read the `package.xml` file which describes the rule to collect the resource and embedd them.
+The `--rule=package.xml` option indicates to read the `package.xml` file which describes the rules to collect the resource and embed them.

 The `--list-access` option tells the generator to emit a declaration of a sorted Ada array of names allowing to access the resource names.